Karlender/csgr/README.md

 Proper input validation, error handling and API responses for the frontend enable the backend to be more resilient regarding invalid API inputs.

-# Things I'd do differently, if this was some different system going into production
+# Things I'd do differently or consider, if this was some different system going into production

 1) Put the DB password in a secret instead of cleartext within the docker-compose file
 2) Use ENVs for configuration of the different software components
 3) Secure the application (authentication and authorization)
+4) Provide Dockerfiles for building docker images of services
+5) Create CI-Pipeline
+6) Provide Tests for the application
+7) Setup logging and monitoring for the application (eg. with Prometheus and Grafana)
-4) Move api-file generation to pre-commit Hook or CI-Pipeline instead of manual execution
+8) Move api-file generation to pre-commit Hook or CI-Pipeline instead of manual execution
-5) Consider using a Java mapping library (eg. MapStruct)
+9) Consider using a Java mapping library (eg. MapStruct)
+10) Solve N+1 problem currently present in backend